 As a teacher, Joem has taught different topics to different groups at different occasions.
 He has taught history, literature, creative writing, theatre, and comics to kids, college students, yuppies, senior citizens, and even inmates.
 Yes, Joem has taught, on occasion, in a correctional facility.

 He firmly believes that the success of a teacher is dependent on the success of the student and that learning happens the most when a student is inspired to learn.

-Joem currently resides in Manila, Philippines with his wife, Joy, his daughter, Geen, and his son, Leroy.
+Joem currently resides in Manila, Philippines with his wife, Joy, and his kids, Geen, Leroy, and Callie.

 Need photos of Joem?
 Download them here.